 "A digital camera, and a big video screen."
 I showed him a drawing of the setup I imagined.
 "I want to try conducting the discovery procedure using writing; I'd display words on the screen, and use the camera to record the words they write.
 I'm hoping the heptapods will do the same."

 It's a better semester, yes.
 We're no longer remote.
-We no longer meet each other through a screen. *Still,* our current masked reality might pass for science fiction, so perhaps it is a good time to read some, together.
+We no longer meet each other through a screen.
+We wear masks, only sometimes. *Still,* our current reality might pass for science fiction, so perhaps it is a good time to read some, together.
 Story of Your Life by Ted Chiang would be a good choice.
 It’s brief and complicated.
 It’s visual.
 It’s even typographical.
 You might already know the plot from its film adaptation in 2016 starring Amy Adams and Forest Whitaker, Arrival.
 Meanwhile, our story continues.